Marianna3011/ChoirKids_SWSN/Final_report.md

 **Graph Convolutional Networks (GCN)** [Kipf & Welling, 2017] aggregate information from all neighbors but require full-batch processing, making them impractical for large graphs and providing no specific cold-start handling.

-**GraphSAGE** [Hamilton et al., 2017] introduced neighborhood sampling for scalability.
+**GraphSAGE** introduced neighborhood sampling for scalability.
 By sampling fixed-size neighborhoods, GraphSAGE can theoretically handle cold-start nodes through:
 - **Multi-hop aggregation**: Even nodes with few direct connections can access 2-hop neighborhoods
 - **Feature integration**: Node features provide baseline signal independent of connectivity
 - **Inductive learning**: The model can generalize to unseen nodes at test time

 However, the actual effectiveness of these mechanisms for cold-start scenarios has not been thoroughly quantified on large-scale benchmarks.

-**Graph Attention Networks (GAT)** [Veličković et al., 2018] learn attention weights over neighbors, potentially helping cold-start nodes focus on their most informative connections.
+**Graph Attention Networks (GAT)**  learn attention weights over neighbors, potentially helping cold-start nodes focus on their most informative connections.
 This is particularly relevant when few connections exist.

 ### 2.3 Cold-Start in Graph-Based Methods